microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 match the scalar type or vector component type of the groupshared array.
 If the groupshared memory is `i32` or vector of _N_ by `i32` (`< N x i32 >`) the matrix may be of any type.
 Validation will verify this requirement.

+Matrix accumullation occurs in the data type of the matrix element with data in groupshared memory being treated as-if it were bitcast to the element type.

 For the Accumulate operation on groupshared arrays the `Offset` and `Stride` parameters are the number of scalar elements of the scalar element type of the